JohnGeraldMason/web_spiders/README.md

 *In progress*

-- An html/javascript Visualization of the scraped data contained in data.json.
+- An html/javascript Visualization of the scraped data contained in data.json produced by Spyder.